Here is a short overview of the most critical legal protections guaranteed to LGBTQ+ students at OUSD on a federal, state, and district level.

 California laws that directly impact LGBTQ+ students:

-• Student Safety & Violence Prevention Act (AB 537)
+- Student Safety & Violence Prevention Act (AB 537)

 This law “prohibits discrimination and harassment on the basis of sexual orientation or gender identity in California public schools” and proclaims that “all students of public schools have the inalienable right to attend campuses that are safe, secure, and peaceful”.

-Fact sheet (PDF) available from GSA Network
+Fact sheet (PDF) available from GSA Network - Seth’s law (AB 9)

 Seth’s Law “strengthens existing state anti-bullying laws to help protect all California public school students.
 (It) requires public schools in California to update their anti-bullying policies and programs, and it focuses on protecting students who are bullied based on their actual or perceived sexual orientation and gender identity/gender expression, as well as race, ethnicity, nationality, gender, disability, and religion.” – from a FAQ sheet by The ACLU of Southern California

 Additional FAQ Sheet (PDF) from Yo!
 (Youth Organizing!
-Disabled and Proud!)
+Disabled and Proud!) - FAIR Education Act: Amendment (AB 493)

 The California Education Code mandates that California Schools include “Fair, Accurate, Inclusive and Respectful” (FAIR) representations of our diverse cultural and ethnic population in history and social studies curriculum.
 AB 493 amended this mandate to ensure inclusion of contributions by people with disabilities and members of the LGBTQ community.

-Further information is available from Teaching LGBTQ History and Equality California.
+Further information is available from Teaching LGBTQ History and Equality California. - School Success & Opportunity Act (AB 1266)

 Prohibits public schools from discriminating on the basis of specified characteristics, including gender, gender identity, and gender expression.

-It specifically “requires that a pupil be permitted to participate in sex-segregated school programs, activities, including athletic teams and competitions, and use facilities consistent with (their) gender identity, irrespective of the gender listed on the pupil’s records.”
-Wikipedia
+It specifically “requires that a pupil be permitted to participate in sex-segregated school programs, activities, including athletic teams and competitions, and use facilities consistent with (their) gender identity, irrespective of the gender listed on the pupil’s records.” –Wikipedia

 Detailed FAQ available from the California Department of Education